The Endpoints page allows administrators to view and manage endpoints that are running the Elastic Defend integration.

 Success: The policy was applied successfully.

-Warning or Partially Applied: The policy is pending application, or the policy was not applied in its entirety.
+Partially Applied: The policy is pending application, or the policy was not applied in its entirety.

 To filter the Endpoints list, use the search bar to enter a query using Kibana Query Language (KQL).
 To refresh the search results, click Refresh.

-The date and time picker on the right side of the page allows you to set a time interval to automatically refresh the Endpoints list — for example, if new endpoints were added or deleted.
+The date and time picker on the right side of the page allows you to set a time interval to automatically refresh the Endpoints list — for example, to check if new endpoints were added or deleted.